Skip to content

 2020

-Inclusion in Art: Spirit of Color, Oklahoma Hall of Fame, Gaylord-Pickens Museum, Oklahoma City, OK.
+Inclusion in Art: Spirit of Color, Oklahoma Hall of Fame, Gaylord-Pickens Museum, Oklahoma City, OK

 2000

-Sacred Spaces: Human Faces, Oklahoma Museum of African American Art, Oklahoma City, OK.
+Sacred Spaces: Human Faces, Oklahoma Museum of African American Art, Oklahoma City, OK

 1995

-Multiculturalism in Oklahoma, Eleanor Kirkpatrick gallery, City Arts Center, Oklahoma City, OK.
+Multiculturalism in Oklahoma, Eleanor Kirkpatrick gallery, City Arts Center, Oklahoma City, OK

-GRANTS, AWARDS AND HONORS
+AWARDS, GRANTS, AND FELLOWSHIPS

 2019